nhtranngoc/embedded-interview-questions/README.md

 16) __What hardware debugging protocols are used to communicate with ARM microcontrollers?__

+JTAG and SWD.

 17) __What processor architecture was the original Arduino based on?__

+The ATmega168 on the Arduino Duemilanove (?)

 18) __What are the basic concepts of what happens before main() is called in C?__